Skip to main content

 Bitcoin’s destruction is not static.
 Because of the Proof-of-Work mechanism, as the profitability of bitcoin mining increases, its energy demand tends to increase over time.

 When Bitcoin mining is profitable (due to high BTC prices), miners can use old, less-efficient ASICs or buy new, costlier ones.
 This had recently increased the average annual consumption to over 200 TWh.
 However, when the BTC price (and hence profitability) drops, less efficient miners tend to quit.
-Consequently, at current BTC prices below $90,000, the consumption has reportedly reduced to roughly 180 TWh.
+Consequently, at current BTC prices below $70,000, the consumption has reportedly reduced to roughly 160 TWh.
+Also, because 15%-20% of the miners are currently mining at a loss of $13,000 to $19,000 for every bitcoin mined, if bitcoin prices rise back, they'll eventually go bankrupt and quit mining,.
+In such case, this 160 TWh consumption may decline further.

-The Conclusion: A "Bull Market" for Bitcoin is, by design, a "Bear Market" for the environment, and vice versa.
+The Conclusion: A "Bull Market" for Bitcoin is, by design, a "Bear Market" for the environment and economy, and vice versa.
 It is the only industry in the world where higher investment doesn't reduce energy waste—it just leads to more competition, and hence more wastage.

 Start the Conversation